alex-page/pizza/README.md

 🍕 Pizza
 ==============

-> Visual regression testing that's tasty and cheesy.
+> Visual regression testing that is tasty and cheesy.

 To do: